 46.)
-If Brenna had 4 piles of sand and Sara had 5 piles of sand, and they put them all together, how many piles would there be?
+If Brenna had four piles of sand and Sara had five piles of sand, and they put them all together, how many piles would there be?

 One big pile!

 47.)
-The teacher asked the two girls who looked exactly alike the following questions: a.)
+The teacher asked the two girls who looked exactly like the following questions: a.)
 Are you from the same family? b.)
 Do you have the same parents? c.)
 Were you born on the same day?
-They answered truthfully “yes” to those questions, and yet told the truth when they indicated they were not twins.
+They answered truthfully “yes” to those questions and yet told the truth when they indicated they were not twins.
 How can this be?

 They were triplets.